andocmdo/go-deepthought/README.md

 # gostockd
-RESTful JSON (and other formats) API Backend Job Server for gastock
+RESTful JSON (and other formats) API Backend Job Server for gostock simulator